Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • SUSE Manager

-This guide describes how to register with RMT on SUSE Linux Enterprise 15.
+This guide describes how to register with an RMT server.
 RMT is a proxy system for the SUSE Customer Center.
 The RMT server is registered with the SUSE Customer Center, and other systems in the network are registered with the RMT server and receive packages from it directly.

 Procedure overview